Bamberg Magical Dynasty: David Leendert Bamberg

-Eliaser had one son, David Leendert Bamberg (23 May 1787 – 29 January 1869), who had assisted his father when he was nine years old.
-When he was a young man, he invented the color changing clay pipe trick.
-David was considered a worthy successor to his famous father.

-David was a skilled magician and did all the tricks of his time.
-At that time, the Egg Bag was becoming popular with magicians: A large woolen bag was shown and about fifteen eggs was slowly produced from it.
-Then a live hen was pulled from the bag (Modern versions used a small felt or crepe satin bag and produces and vanishes just one egg).
+Eliaser had one son, David Leendert Bamberg (23 May 1787 – 29 January 1869).
+David began assisting Eliaser when he was nine years old.
+As a young man, David invented the color changing clay pipe trick.
+In his time, the Egg Bag trick became popular with magicians: a large woolen bag was shown and about fifteen eggs were slowly produced from it.
+Then a live hen was pulled from the bag.
+(Modern versions used a small felt or crepe satin bag and produces and vanishes just one egg.)
 David was the first in the Bamberg family to add the trick to his repertoire using his own method to produce the eggs and hen.

 He was initiated into Freemasonry at Arnhem in 1812 and soon rose high in their ranks.
-In 1843, he became court mechanician (court magician) to William II of the Netherlands and was a favorite of his brother Prince Fredric.
-Prince Frederick was a great friend to David.
+In 1843, he became court mechanician (court magician) to William II of the Netherlands and was a favorite of his brother Prince Fredrick, who became friends with David.

-David had four sons; two were actors, the other two were magicians.
-Edward was one of the greatest actors in the Netherlands and continued to perform up until his death at the age of 84.
+David had four sons; two were actors and the other two were magicians.
 On January 29, 1869, David Leendert Bamberg died in Amsterdam at the age of 83.

 Tobias Bamberg

 The tradition was passed to David's oldest son Tobias Bamberg (1812–1870).
-Just like his father and grandfather, Tobias spoke French, German, English, and Dutch in his shows.
+Like his father and grandfather, Tobias spoke French, German, English, and Dutch in his shows.
 Tobias was also a highly educated scholar.

-He had a very quick wit which he used with his sleight of hand.
-He used both in a trick called the Boomerang Coins.
-He counted about twenty coins onto a tray and the coins were poured in the spectator's hands.
+He was known for his quick wit and sleight of hand.
+One of his tricks was called the Boomerang Coins, in which he counted about twenty coins onto a tray and the coins were poured in the spectator's hands.
 Five of the coins were given back to Tobias, who vanished them.
 The coins returned to the hand of the spectator.

-Tobias and his son David Tobias also performed for William II.
-Tobias also received the honor as court mechanician.
-His father had died in 1869 and fifteen months later, on April 20, 1870, Tobias also died.
+Tobias and his son David Tobias also performed for William II, with Tobias also receiving the honor as court mechanician.
+Tobias Bamberg died on April 20, 1870, fifteen months after the death of his father.
 He was 58.